Mr. Eko

 Lost creators Damon Lindelof and Carlton Cuse were fans of Akinnuoye-Agbaje's work on HBO's Oz, and asked him to portray the character.
-Although Akinnuoye-Agbaje was not initially interested in joining the cast, he was persuaded by Cuse and Lindelof, but for a shorter period than they had in mind.
+Although Akinnuoye-Agbaje was not interested in joining the cast, he was persuaded by Cuse and Lindelof, but for a shorter period than they had in mind.
 Akinnuoye-Agbaje had a lot of influence on his character, changing the character's name and making adjustments to Eko's personality.
 After appearing on the show for one season, Akinnuoye-Agbaje asked Cuse and Lindelof to write his character out of the show because he did not feel at home in Hawaii.
 They decided a "shocking and emotional death" would be the best way for the character to depart: after seeing his brother on the island, Eko chases him until he stumbles upon the smoke monster, which brutally murders him.

 Mr. Eko received many positive responses from critics and fans, who were disappointed that the character was killed after one season.
 A toy figure of Mr. Eko was included in a second series of Lost toy figures distributed by McFarlane Toys.